Grounded-DI/MathWise/Partition_Function_Estimate.md

 Date: July 29, 2025

 📝 Disclaimer
 Note: This post is for educational purposes only.
-Given the complexity of the proof, Grounded DI cannot personally guarantee if, and how, it will be interpreted by domain experts.
-Public review is always encouraged.
+Given the complexity of the proof, Grounded DI cannot personally guarantee if, or how, it will be interpreted by domain experts.
+Grounded DI welcomes public review and encourages productive collaboration toward real-world implementation of deterministic intelligence systems.

 ### 📘 What Is the Formula?